Michael Caruso (editor)

-Biography
+Michael Caruso is an American journalist, editor-in-chief, and media executive.
+He served as editor-in-chief and Vice President of Smithsonian where he added authors including Jane Goodall, Doris Kearns Goodwin, Jane Smiley, Isabel Wilkerson, and Billy Collins.
+Caruso is credited with coining the term "elevator pitch" and was featured in Editor & Publisher magazine's "2023 Class of Creative Visionaries."

+Early life and education

-Caruso grew up in Lake Forest, Illinois, and graduated from Columbia University in 1983.
-His father, Jerome Caruso, is an industrial designer who has designed International Design Excellence Award-winning pieces for Herman Miller, Rockwell International, Motorola and was called "The Man Behind The Kitchen Revolution" by Businessweek.
+Caruso was born in Copenhagen, Denmark and grew up in Lake Forest, Illinois.
+He received a Bachelor of Arts Degree from Columbia University in 1983.
+His father, Jerome Caruso, is an industrial designer who has designed International Design Excellence Award-winning pieces for Sub-Zero, Herman Miller, Rockwell International, Motorola and was called "The Man Behind The Kitchen Revolution" by Businessweek.

+Career

-He joined the journalism industry by working for The New Yorker as a messenger, before becoming executive editor of The Village Voice.
-He was recruited by Tina Brown to Vanity Fair and served as senior articles editor, during which he worked with the likes of Norman Mailer and Joyce Carol Oates and coined the term "elevator pitch".
-He served as editor-in-chief of Los Angeles magazine, Details magazine, Men's Journal, the founding editor of the now-defunct Maximum Golf, and was an editor-at-large at Portfolio magazine.
+Caruso joined the journalism industry by working for The New Yorker as a messenger, before becoming executive editor of The Village Voice.
+He was recruited by Tina Brown to Vanity Fair where he served as senior articles editor.
+During his tenure, he worked with Norman Mailer, Joyce Carol Oates, and Christopher Hitchens, and coined the term "elevator pitch".
+He served as editor-in-chief of Los Angeles magazine, Details magazine, Men's Journal, the founding editor of the now-defunct Maximum Golf, editor-at-large at Portfolio magazine, and was the deputy director at the WSJ magazine.

+As Editor-in-chief of Details magazine he hired illustrator Art Spiegelman as a comics editor and sent comics artists out to report stories visually.
+Caruso also created a Hollywood issue that commissioned Adam Rifkin to write an original screenplay treatment “The Accidental Killer.”
+The screenplay was then photographed by Albert Watson, featuring Billy Zane and Rose McGowan, and was published as movie stills in 32 pages in the March, 1998 Hollywood issue.

+Caruso founded Maximum Golf magazine in 2000.
+The launch party took place in New York’s Central Park with guests including Donald Trump with-then girlfriend Melania Knauss (now Melania Trump.)
+Knauss was photographed for the inaugural issue in a bathtub filled with golf balls.
+The event featured a 100-foot putt for a $1 million prize.
+A self-described "weekend golfer" won the prize.